-PLANNING ENFORCEMENT CHARTER

-Contents
+Planning Center Center CHARTER

+A guide to enforcing planning controls

+contents

 INTRODUCTION 3

 WHAT IS A BREACH OF PLANNING CONTROL?
 4

-PLANNING BREACHES 4

-NON PLANNING BREACHES 4

-PRINCIPLES OF GOOD ENFORCEMENT 5
+PRINCIPLES OF GOOD ENFORCEMENT 6

-HOW WE INVESTIGATE POSSIBLE BREACHES OF PLANNING CONTROL 6
+HOW WE INVESTIGATE POSSIBLE BREACHES OF PLANNING CONTROL 8

-Registration 6

-Priorities 6

-Investigation 7

-Closing an enforcement complaint 7

-WHAT HAPPENS WHEN A BREACH IS CONFIRMED?
-7
+WHAT HAPPENS WHEN A BREACH IS CONFIRMED 9

-INITIAL ACTION 7
+INITIAL ACTION 9

-Voluntary Compliance through Negotiation 7

-Retrospective Planning Application 7

-No Further Action 8

-FORMAL ACTION 8
+FORMAL ACTION 10

-Enforcement Notice 8

-Temporary Stop Notice 8

-Stop Notice 8

-Breach of condition notice 8

-Notice requiring application for planning permission 8

-Notice requiring information as to interests in land

-Planning Contravention Notice 9

-Amenity Notice 9

-Listed Building Enforcement Notice 9

-Advertisement enforcement notice 9

-Advertisement Discontinuance Notice 9

-Replacement Tree Notice

-Interdict 10

 WHAT HAPPENS AFTER A NOTICE IS SERVED?
-10

-Fixed Penalty Notice 10

-Direct Action 10

-Prosecution 10
+13

-IMMUNITY FROM ENFORCEMENT ACTION 11
+IMMUNITY FROM ENFORCEMENT ACTION 15

-Time Limits 11

-Lawful Development Certificates 11

-WHAT HAPPENS IF YOU ARE THE SUBJECT OF AN INVESTIGATION?
-11
+WHAT HAPPENS IF YOU ARE THE SUBJECT OF AN INVESTIGATION 16

-REPORTING BREACHES OF PLANNING CONTROL 12
+REPORTING BREACHES OF PLANNING CONTROL 17

-MAKING A SUGGESTION OR COMPLAINT ABOUT THE ENFORCEMENT SERVICE 13
+MAKING A SUGGESTION OR COMPLAINT ABOUT THE ENFORCEMENT SERVICE 17

-FURTHER INFORMATION - ENFORCEMENT POWERS 13
+FURTHER INFORMATION 17

-APPENDIX 1 - PLANNING ENFORCEMENT SERVICE STANDARDS 14
+APPENDIX 1: PLANNING ENFORCEMENT SERVICE STANDARDS 18